WINN Frequently Asked Questions

 A. Yes, an applicant does not have to have existing revenues to be eligible for the Initiative.
 It is required that the business have operated for at least one calendar year and have secured all other sources of non-WD funding at the time of application.

-A. WD is required to consider tax credits received for project expenditures, as government assistance.
+A. WD is required to consider tax credits received for WINN project activities and expenditures, as government assistance.
+Tax Credits received for other non-WINN activity is not considered government assistance for the purposes of the WINN project.
 An example of a federal tax credit that may be applicable to a WINN project is the Scientific Research and Experimental Development (SR&ED) program administered by the CRA.
-For more information please visit the SR&ED website (http://www.cra-arc.gc.ca/txcrdt/sred-rsde).
+For more information please visit the SR&ED website.
 It is also recommended that you seek independent professional tax and accounting advice to assess and determine what costs and activities of your project might be eligible for federal or provincial tax credits.

 A. Consult the WINN Applicant Guide for additional information on eligibility criteria and application processes.